All Episodes

 And they fear it'll increase if the program doesn't earn enough money to meet its needs.

-I mean, if you tell people, all right, gang, six weeks, unpaid leave.
+Tell you what, folks, I mean, if you tell people, all right, gang, six weeks unpaid leave, go adopt a baby.

 Nearly half of those known spies since the end of the Cold War showing allegiance to another country or cause, according to a government report.